pactus-project/pactus.org/docs/index.md

 - title: Run
   details: Learn how to run Zarb blockchain
 - title: Contribute
-  details: Contribute on Zarb project
+  details: Contribute to Zarb project
-footer: Made by  with ❤️
+footer: Made with ❤️
 ---